The image shows pens, scissors, paper, hole puncher, and tape. The text reads "Must-Have STEM Supplies (that aren't really STEM supplies)."

 My STEM lab toolbox includes a screwdriver with like 10 different attachments, hex keys of various sizes, a hammer, a hole punch, a box cutter, an electric cardboard cutter, pliers, and wire cutters.

-7. Colorful Tape Masking Tape
+7. Colorful Masking Tape

 This image shows colorful rolls of tape.

-8. Clear packing tape
+8. Clear Packing Tape

 This image shows a roll of clear packing tape.